AresMUSH/aresmush/plugins/manage/help/en/trouble_tutorial.md

 To ban proxy sites, simply enable the option in the [Web Portal banned/suspect sites configuration](/tutorials/config/sites.html)

-{% note %}
- There are thousands of proxy IPs on the Internet, and the list is constantly changing.
+> **Note:** There are thousands of proxy IPs on the Internet, and the list is constantly changing.
 Blocking them all is impossible, but blocking some can sometimes be better than nothing.
-{% endnote %}

 ### Monitoring Trolls